Yakima Valley Libraries: History

-Library mission

-The Yakima Valley Libraries Mission Statement, adopted August 24, 1999, states:

-Yakima Valley Libraries supports lifelong learning and an informed citizenry by providing free, open, and full access to a vast array of ideas and information.
+The Tieton library closed in 2025 after the town was unable to sign a new contract with YVL due to an increase in service fees.

 Organization

 Many of the library branches are small and offer somewhat limited services to small, rural communities.
 The largest branches of the YVL system are West Valley, Selah, Sunnyside and the Downtown branch.
 The Downtown library is the largest, busiest branch, and, according to the YVL website, "also houses the library system's service center which includes programing for all ages, outreach services, technical services, information technology, and administration."

 The Library is headed by the five-member Board of Library Trustees, who are appointed by the Yakima County Commissioners.
 The board is in charge of appointing the library director, who administers and adheres to the policies laid down by the board.
 In addition, the library is supported by Friends of the Library, who help coordinate donations and grants for the library, as well as furthering the role of libraries in the public, and raising funds for projects that are not covered in the library budget.